kognise/obsidian-aviation/FAR/Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md

 \(3\) Other arrangements, satisfactory to the agency responsible for collecting the debt are made.

 \(d\) Decisions by the Board.
 The Board shall approve or deny applications received on or before June 28, 2002, in a timely manner as such applications are received.
 The Board may limit the amount of a loan guarantee made to initial applicants to ensure that sufficient funds remain available for subsequent applicants.
 The Board shall notify the borrower in writing of the approval or denial of an application.
-Approvals for loan guarantees shall be conditioned upon compliance with §1300.18.
+Approvals for loan guarantees shall be conditioned upon compliance with [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md#§1300.18   Issuance of the guarantee.|§1300.18]].

 ### §1300.18   Issuance of the guarantee.

-\(a\) The Board's decisions to approve any application for a guarantee under §1300.17 is conditioned upon:
+\(a\) The Board's decisions to approve any application for a guarantee under [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md#§1300.17   Application evaluation.|§1300.17]] is conditioned upon:

 \(1\) The lender and borrower obtaining any required regulatory or judicial approvals;